 a Certificate containing the corresponding Public Verification Key; and

-(Optionally) a Certificate Chain from the entity's Certificate to a Root Certificate.
+A Certificate Chain from the entity's Certificate to a Root Certificate.

 The entities validate each other's Certificate before trusting the Public Verification Keys in the Certificate.
 Within the Security Handshake, entity A creates a digital signature of the session parameters using its private signing key and entity B verifies the digital signature using entity A's public verification key.
 Then the roles are reversed: entity B creates a digital signature and entity A verifies it.
 For more details see clause 8.2.2.2.